Helping millions of people navigate the world of technology.

 Step 4: Click on Format.

-3. Format a Hard Drive Using Disk Management Utility
+Method 3: Format a Hard Drive Using Disk Management Utility

-Disk Management is a handy Windows utility that allows you to change drive letters, manage partitions and perform other storage-related tasks.
+Disk Management is a handy Windows utility that allows you to change drive letters, manage partitions, and perform other storage-related tasks.
 You can also use this tool to format an internal or external drive on Windows 11.
 Here’s how.

 Step 1: Press the Windows key + R to open the Run dialog box.
 Type diskmgmt.msc in the Open field and press Enter.

-Step 3: Enter a name for the drive in the Volume label field and select the preferred File System.
-Then, check the ‘Perform a quick format’ option and click on OK.
+Step 3: In the Volume label field, enter the drive’s name and select the preferred file system.
+Then, check the Perform a quick format option and click OK.

-4. Format a Hard Drive With Command Prompt
+Method 4: Format a Hard Drive With Command Prompt

 Step 2: In the console, run the following commands to view all the available drives.
+Then, note down your drive’s disk number in the first column.

 diskpart